-A graduate of the Opéra National de Paris’ Atelier Lyrique in 2008, Julie Mathevet’s coloratura is particularly delightful in French and Mozartian repertoire.
+A graduate of the Opéra National de Paris’ Atelier Lyrique, Julie Mathevet’s coloratura is particularly delightful in French and Mozartian repertoire.
 Dedicated to constant artistic exploration, she collaborates with the biggest names in stage direction and is equally and naturally attracted to atypical projects and contemporary creation.

 She debuted the role of Eglé in La Dispute by Benoît Mernier at the Théâtre Royal de la Monnaie in Brussels, directed by Ursel and K.E.
 Hermann, who some years after invited her to sing Servilia in La Clemenza di Tito at the Teatro de La Fenice in Venice.
-Other operatic roles include Zerlina Don Giovanni at La Monnaie, directed by Krzysztof Warlikowski; she has sung Königin der Nacht in Die Zauberflöte at the Opera de Massy in Paris, under the direction of Joël Suhubiette, and on tour with the Opera Éclaté.
-Her taste for acting led her to play Eurydice in Offenbach’s Orphée aux enfers, and Fantasia in a production of Offenbach’s Le voyage dans la Lune, directed by Olivier Desbordes.
-She also played Sophie in a production of Werther with the Aquitaine Symphony Orchestra.
+Other operatic roles include Zerlina Don Giovanni at La Monnaie, directed by Krzysztof Warlikowski; she has sung Königin der Nacht in Die Zauberflöte, and Fantasia in a production of Offenbach’s Le voyage dans la Lune at the Opera de Massy in Paris.